 How We Got Here

-The project was initiated by professional dance artist Kelly McInnes in 2016.
-Along with co-facilitator Rianne Svelnis, McInnes began facilitating the project as a free collaborative performance creation workshop and process at Trout Lake Community Centre from October 2016 to June 2017.
-The project expanded to two days a week and relocated to Kensington Community Centre in it's second season.
-Recently culminating it's third season, the project takes place once a week at Kensington Community Centre and is facilitated by a group of professional multi-disciplinary artists.
-The project has supported the growth and development of returning youth over the course of it's three seasons, while also inviting new participants to join in.
+Epoch Youth project was initiated by professional dance artist Kelly McInnes in 2016 through a mentorship with Made In BC.
+Along with co-facilitator Rianne Svelnis, the project began as a free collaborative performance creation workshop and process at Trout Lake Community Centre from October 2016 to June 2017.
+Now located at Kensington Community Centre, the project is currently co-facilitated by Kelly McInnes, Sophia Wolfe, Laura Avery and Red Fawkes.
+The project has engaged over 80 youth, supporting the growth and development of returning youth, while also inviting new participants to join in.

 The sessions include community building exercises, weekly check ins, movement skill building, improvisation exercises in movement, voice, writing, crafting, film, discussion around socio-political themes, sharing of stories, collaborative practice and performance opportunities with paid honorariums whenever possible.
 To culminate each season, the group has performed in the Vancouver Park Board's LINK Showcase at The Roundhouse Performance Centre.
-They have also performed at Vines Art Festival 2017 at Trout Lake Park and the Ignite Youth Festival 2018 at the Cultch.
-In the spring of 2018, Kelly and Rianne travelled to Northern BC to facilitate project workshops with youth in Prince Rupert and Smithers, B.C.
+They have also performed at Vines Art Festival 2017 & 2019 and the Ignite Youth Festival 2018 at the Cultch.
+In the spring of 2018, Kelly and Rianne travelled to Northern BC to facilitate MINE workshops with youth in Prince Rupert and Smithers, B.C.

 The project has been made possible with the support of Made in BC, The Vancouver Parks Board, BC Arts Council, Vancouver Foundation, ArtStarts Creative Spark, Trout Lake Community Centre and Kensington Community Centre.